Clinical Trials

 Marie-Pierre St-Onge, PhD

-We are currently looking for healthy, nonsmokers, ages 18-49yrs who are satisfied with their sleep to participate in a sleep study.
-Participants should typically sleep 7-9 hours/night without external sleep aids.
-Participants must be willing to change their sleep schedule for approximately 4 weeks.
-Compensation of up to $1000 will be provided for completing all study measurements.
-In addition, you must be willing to come to Columbia University Irving Medical Center for a baseline visit and once every week for the duration of the study.
-For more information and to see if you may be eligible,...
+We are currently looking for healthy, nonsmoking adults ages 25-65yrs who are dissatisfied with their sleep to participate in a sleep study.
+Participants should find their sleep not refreshing but not taking external sleep aids.
+Participants must be willing to eat different foods for two periods of 4 days and undergo testing over a 24-hour period at the Columbia University Irving Medical Center.
+Compensation of up to $500 will be provided for completing all study measurements.
+For more information and to see if you may be eligible, please e-mail: dh3078@cumc.columbia.edu

 • Principal Investigator: